-Cleaning out the colon is sometimes necessary — for example, before a medical procedure, such as a colonoscopy.
-But some people do it in the belief that the process will rid their colons of excess toxins that have accumulated over time from the foods they eat, the air they breathe, the water they drink and the lifestyles they lead.
+A colon cleanse is sometimes necessary — for example, before a medical procedure, such as a colonoscopy.
+But some people do it in the belief that the process will rid their colon of excess toxins that accumulate over time from the foods they eat, the air they breathe, the water they drink and the lifestyles they lead.

-"Every week, someone asks me whether colon cleansing is safe and whether a person should be doing it," said Dr. Jacqueline Wolf, a gastroenterologist at Beth Israel Deaconess Medical Center in Boston and the author of "A Woman's Guide to a Healthy Stomach" (Harlequin, 2011).
+"Every week, someone asks me whether colon cleansing is safe and whether a person should be doing it," said Dr. Jacqueline Wolf, a gastroenterologist at Beth Israel Deaconess Medical Center (opens in new tab) in Boston.

-She typically tells her patients there is little research on colon cleansing methods, and that most physicians don't believe in these treatments or advise their use.
-[The Poop on Pooping: 5 Misconceptions Explained]
+Wolf tells her patients there is little research on colon-cleansing methods, and that most physicians don't believe in these treatments or advise their use.

 "We don't know enough about colon cleansing to know the real truth," Wolf told Live Science.
 "It's an area we should learn more about."

 A review study published in the American Journal of Gastroenterology (opens in new tab) concluded that there were no rigorous studies to support the practice of colon cleansing as a way of improving or promoting general health.